 However, if you have recovered some plastic pallets, you can still use them as they are – i.e. without cutting – for some specific DIY projects.

 Let’s look at some examples of plastic pallet recycling we found.

 Do you quickly need a permanent or temporary separation inside or outside your office?
 With the help of a whole stack of blue pallets, Berlin artists Anna Borgman and Candy Lenk from BORGMAN | LENK have created an installation for the Aquabit gallery in Berlin.
 There’s even a sliding door!
 We think this is a very clever solution.

 The tectonic landscape is the artificial landscape adapted to the exhibition space, Umi Hall, at the Daegu Art Museum in Korea.
 The new landscape consists of two- and three-dimensional layers, which contain the folded view of an overlapping natural landscape.

-1,000 plastic pallets had been collected and formed in poetic space with different assembly logic for functional, spatial and structural purposes.
-This work is the final version of a consecutive pallet research that explored the relief with horizontal installation, as well as the screen effects of vertical installation.
+1,000 plastic pallets had been collected and formed in poetic space with different assembly logic for functional, spatial, and structural purposes.
+This work is the final version of consecutive pallet research that explored the relief with horizontal installation and the screen effects of vertical installation.

 Plastic pallets as a deck for a patio

 To build this deck, a total of 30 plastic pallets we used!